sundew28/we3world/README.md

 ```bash
 $ composer run setup
 ```
 This would create all the basic tables to run your application smoothly.
-I have created a basic user account for easy to use in this case.
+I have created a basic user account for easy to use in this case and populated the products table with dummy data for the purpose of testing.

 ```php
 // User account